dariasof/protein-transformer/README.md

 Excluding every key within 20 residues of the query moves the lift by about 7%.
 The same-AA signal reflects residue identity, not proximity.

-### Cysteine attention is not disulfide detection

-Cysteine pairing is a tertiary contact, so a 26.9× cysteine head is worth ruling out as a contact signal in disguise.
-Restricting `precision@L/5` scoring to eligible Cys–Cys pairs only (|i−j| ≥ 24, both resolved; 109 pairs across 14 proteins, 21.1% of them true contacts against 1.56% for all eligible pairs), layer 5 head 6 reaches AUROC 0.551 — chance.
-The head detects the residue type, not which cysteine pairs with which.
-The dissociation holds.

-The sample is thin: enough to rule out a strong effect, not a weak one.

 ---

 ## Attention does not recover long-range contacts, unlike ESM-2